Empowered Partnership for Sustainable Recovery (EPSR)

 Project summary:

-The Empowered Partnership for Sustainable Recovery project responds to the impacts of the war in Ukraine and aspires to strengthen local capabilities to effectively integrate sustainable development solutions in crisis response and further recovery planning.
-This involves the implementation of local initiatives for improving economic opportunities for war-affected populations, and public service provisioning, as well as employing the challenge-driven partnership approach, which has been successfully implemented to address social and economic development issues faced by local communities across Ukraine in previous years.
+The Empowered Partnership for Sustainable Recovery project aims to respond to Ukraine’s current war-impacted context and aspires to strengthen local capabilities to effectively integrate sustainable development solutions into crisis response and further recovery planning, the implementation of local initiatives for improving economic opportunities for war-affected populations, and public service provisioning, as well as employ the challenge-driven partnership approach that was successfully implemented to address social and economic development issues faced by local communities across Ukraine in the previous years.

 Expected results: